Inedo/upack/README.md

 ### metadata

-Displays metadata for a remote ProGet universal package.
+Displays metadata for a remote universal package.

     upack metadata «package» [«version»] --source=«source» [--user=«authentication»] [--file=«file»]

  - **`package`** - Package name and group, such as group/name.
  - `version` - Package version.
 If not specified, the latest version is retrieved.
  - **`source`** - URL of a upack API endpoint.
+If not specified, the `UPACK_FEED` environment variable is used.
  - `user` - Credentials to use for servers that require authentication.
-This can be either `«username»:«password»` or `api:«api-key»`
+This can be either `«username»:«password»` or `api:«api-key»`.
+If not specified, the `UPACK_USER` environment variable is used.
  - `file` - The metadata file to display relative to the .upack root; the default is upack.json.